-Borrowdale is 3 miles south of Keswick, across from B5289 extending from the South shore of Derwentwater to Honister Pass.
+Borrowdale is 3 miles south of Keswick, extending from the south shore of Derwentwater to Honister Pass.

 The Borrowdale area includes the National Trust’s first aquisition in the Lake District, Brandlehow Woods on the shore of Derwentwater.

 Total Trust ownership in the area amounts to 11,806 ha (29,173 acres), including 11 farms, half of Derwentwater (including the main islands), the hamlets of Watendlath and Stonethwaite, and well-known sites such as The Bowder Stone, Friars Crag and Ashness Bridge.
 Borrowdale also includes the hamlets of Grange and Rosthwaite.

 When King Edward VII died in 1910, his sister Princess Louise, President of the National Trust, determined to purchase the view-point of Grange Fell in Borrowdale, and make it, through the National Trust, a gift to the public in memory of the late King.

 It is hard to believe that this valley, now part of the National Park, was once a hive of industrial activity with iron smelting, charcoal burning, and mining for copper and graphite.
 Scattered hamlets reflect the Nordic influence in their names, while stone walls and vernacular buildings chronicle centuries of farming.
 Today farming struggles to make a living and visitors play an important role in sustaining the local community.